hubotio/hubot/docs/scripting.md

  * a mocking library such as *Sinon.js* (if your script performs webservice calls or other asynchronous actions)

-[Note: This section is still refering to Coffeescript, but we've update Hubot for Javascript.
+[Note: This section is still refering to Coffeescript, but we've update Botforge for Javascript.
 We'll have to replace this when we get a JavaScript example.]

-Here is a sample script that tests the first couple of commands in the [Hubot sample script](https://github.com/hubotio/generator-hubot/blob/main/generators/app/templates/scripts/example.coffee).
+Here is a sample script that tests the first couple of commands in the [Botforge sample script](https://github.com/hubotio/generator-hubot/blob/main/generators/app/templates/scripts/example.coffee).
 This script uses *Mocha*, *chai*, *coffeescript*, and of course *hubot-test-helper*:

 **test/example-test.coffee**
 ```coffeescript